Documentation Index

 RxNorm canonicalization

 Raw input often contains free-text drug names, NDC codes, branded names, or locally-coded medications.
-We map them to a single preferred RxNorm coding and stamp every medication with it.- System:
+We map them to a canonical RxNorm coding and stamp every medication with it — so downstream systems can rely on a single consistent code per drug regardless of where the data originated.- System:

 Deduplication